davidfin/akka-persistence/README.md

 toSequenceNr: defines an upper bound to restore an earlier state, by default Long.MaxValue is used

 Useful values accessible bby persistentActors: lastSequenceNr and snapshotSequenceNr.

+## Exercise
+1. Implement PlayerRegistry as a persistent actor
+ 1. implement receiveCommand, playerNameTaken, persist in registerPlayer, receiveRecover, saveSnapShot for every 100 players.
+2. In PlayerSharding.scala , implement Player as a persistent actor.
+ 1. receiveCommand, receiveRecover.